blog post image

 The biggest change AI brings to custom packaging design is the speed of custom packaging design at the concept stage.
 Brands and designers can now generate multiple visual options and explore various ideas more quickly.
 Adobe's 2024 global survey of 2,541 creative professionals found that generative AI is boosting content production speed and allowing teams to focus more on valuable creative tasks.

-AI is changing how teams begin the initial stages by generating ideas for color, composition, mood, illustration styles, and copy.
-However, final packaging must comply with package structure, product needs, and production rules.
-This is crucial for flexible packaging, as the Packaging Lab requires high-resolution PDF artwork and provides dielines and specifications for print-ready file setup.
+While AI may support the early stages of design by generating ideas for color, composition, mood, illustration styles, and copy, final packaging must comply with production rules.
+This is crucial for flexible packaging, as the Packaging Lab provides dielines and artwork specifications for print-ready file setup.
+High-resolution PDF artwork is required.

 Where AI Helps Brands and Designers Work Smarter

-AI is most useful when it helps teams explore ideas more quickly without losing direction.
+AI is most useful when it helps teams explore ideas more quickly.
 This ties directly into why custom packaging matters, since strong packaging still depends on thoughtful design choices, not just speed.
-For packaging teams, AI works best in the early stages by accelerating concept development, while the final refinement and decision-making remain hands-on.
+For packaging teams, AI works best in the early stages by accelerating concept development, while the final refinement and decision-making remain hands-on with a designer.

 In practical terms, AI can help with: